steeze-ui/icons/packages/builders/iconic-free-builder/README.md

 ## Overview

-Effortless Icon Pack for Radix Icons
+Effortless Icon Pack for Iconic Free Icons

 - Based on [iconic free Icons](https://iconic.app/)
 - Defines the Icon Source to be used in any [steeze-ui icon component](https://github.com/steeze-ui/icons/tree/main/packages/components)